Great Tibet Tour Logo GREAT TIBET TOUR ®

 Guoxie Dance

-Duixie or tap dance is another famous dancing in Tibet, accompanied by stringed instruments and a leader in between the gatherers.
+Duixie or tap dance is another famous dance in Tibet, accompanied by stringed instruments and a leader in between the gatherers.

 Zhuoxie or drum dance is popular in Lhasa, Xiagaze, and Lhoka.
 Tibet also observes Mask Dance, Ghost Dance, and Guozhuang Dance, representing the local customs of Tibet.